Tax and Compliance — 5 min

 To work as an independent contractor in the Netherlands, you’ll need to choose a legal structure for your business.
 Some of the most popular models include:

-• Sole proprietorship (eenmanszaak): A simple structure that is ideal for independent, individual contractors.
+Sole proprietorship (eenmanszaak): A simple structure that is ideal for independent, individual contractors.
 You have full control of the enterprise, although there is no legal separation between you (the owner) and the business; you are personally responsible for all its debts and liabilities.
+It can work well if you don’t or can’t hire employees under you, such as if you’re simply providing a service to a company or working in a contract role.

-• Private limited company (bv): A formal, legal entity that is separate from you, the individual.
+Private limited company (bv): A formal, legal entity that is separate from you, the individual.
 All income and losses are attributed to the company as opposed to you personally.
+So, your personal assets may be protected from creditors or lawsuits.

-There are pros and cons to each structure, but most independent contractors choose the sole proprietorship model, as it is fairly simple to set up and operate.
+Each structure has pros and cons, but most self-employed contractors choose the sole proprietorship model since it’s fairly simple to set up and operate.
 If you’re unsure, the Netherlands Chamber of Commerce (KVK) has a short test you can take to identify the most suitable structure.

-If you do opt for this model, you’ll need to choose a name and then register your business with the KVK.
-You can fill in the forms online, but to finalize your registration, you’ll need to make an appointment at your local KVK office.
+If you opt for this model, you’ll need to choose a name and register your business with the KVK.
+You can fill in the forms online, but to finalize your registration, you must make an appointment at your local KVK office.

 The KVK will also inform the Tax and Customs Administration that you are now self-employed.